310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}
 {% bubble Kanata pastfrown %}
-hrmm… i think he *wants* to become Family, but… i do not quite understand… how long will he be Playing house…?
+hmm… i think he *wants* to become Family, but… i do not quite understand… how long will he be Playing house…?
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/firsthalfch2_2.jpg %}